broblocodex/5-minute-tutorials/video2/use-cases.md

 **The idea:** Launch players perpendicular to the pad's surface.
 Place pads on walls, ceilings, or angled surfaces to shoot players in any direction.

-**Why it's brilliant:** The launch direction is based on the pad's surface normal - place it on a wall and players shoot away from the wall, place it angled and they launch at that exact angle.
+**Why it works:** The launch direction is based on the pad's surface normal - place it on a wall and players shoot away from the wall, place it angled and they launch at that exact angle.

 **Setup:**
 1. Use Step 03 (`steps/03-directional-launcher.lua`)